 - 1. Supervise the student activities program. - 2.
 Serve as foreign student advisor. - 3.
 Supervise financial aid and veterans affairs. - 4.
-Supervise the Outreach Department and Off-campus sites. - 5.
-Evaluate transcripts. - 6.
-Supervise the counseling and testing programs. - 7.
-Supervise the campus libraries. - 8.
-Supervise the handling of students' course additions, drops and withdrawals. - 9.
-Supervise and coordinate all facets of admission, registration, and other activities concerning students of college. - 10.
-Assist the President with the monitoring and evaluation of the progress of the college toward achieving goals and objectives necessary to perform its particular responsibilities contained in the mission statement. - 11.
-Provide for the coordination and oversight of institutional effectiveness processes and procedures in the respective areas of responsibility. - 12.
-Maintain a close communication with and serves as the administrative contact person for various committees. - 13.
+Evaluate transcripts. - 5.
+Supervise the counseling and testing programs. - 6.
+Supervise the campus libraries. - 7.
+Supervise the handling of students' course additions, drops and withdrawals. - 8.
+Supervise and coordinate all facets of admission, registration, and other activities concerning students of college. - 9.
+Assist the President with the monitoring and evaluation of the progress of the college toward achieving goals and objectives necessary to perform its particular responsibilities contained in the mission statement. - 10.
+Provide for the coordination and oversight of institutional effectiveness processes and procedures in the respective areas of responsibility. - 11.
+Maintain a close communication with and serves as the administrative contact person for various committees. - 12.
 Perform other duties as may be assigned by the President.